The Lord Mayor

 “I have faith, Elton.
 Thank you.
 We’ll make you proud.”
+He stands.

 “You already do,” says the old guildmaster.
 He tilts his head to the side, grins.
 “Proud . . . with a touch of occasional indigestion.”

-Jake grins, turns to go.
+Jake smiles, turns to leave.